jado4810/md2pdf/README.md

 What is this?
 -------------

-Tiny PDF converter for Markdown, assumed for use in exporting documents.
+The PDF converter for Markdown, assumed for use in exporting documents.

-So the style is built with consciousness of single-column articles in academic journals:
+Those style is built with consciousness of paper prints:

 * A3, A4, A5, letter or legal, portrait or landscape
 * Header with the document title (Auto extraction from H1 header available)
 * Footer with the page number (Can be omitted)
 * For Japanese, with universal-design fonts (Morisawa BIZ UD)

-Some styles are customizable:
+Some kinds of the style are customizable:

 * Color scheme (color, grayscale, monochrome)
 * Language scheme (Latin, Japanese, Korean, Chinese)